 Late nights of research turned into late nights of curling up on the bathroom floor, crying in a complete state of helplessness.
 Yes, I've been there on the floor with you, feeling terrified of the future and feeling as if life was no longer worth living!

 It took learning to love myself.
-First, though, it required a true understanding of the essence of love.
+First though, it required a true understanding of the essence of love.
 We cannot give something we don't understand or something we have not yet received.
 Loving yourself is the key to being able to love others unconditionally, without requirements.
-This is especially essential to parenting a child with a trauma history who simply does not have the capacity to receive love or reciprocate love due to the intensity of his/her internal pain and fear.
+This is especially essential to parenting children with a trauma history who simply do not have the capacity to receive love or reciprocate love due to the intensity of their internal pain and fear.

 When unconditional love is put into action, it truly is the "cure" to creating peace in the home.
 It simply takes learning how to put it into action.
 Traditional parenting techniques are fraught with fear, disguised as love.
 Shifting your perspective to allow the light of love to overcome the darkness of fear is the only way.

-If you are struggling with the effects of trauma in your home, I want this level of healing for you.
-I am passionate about providing the resources and understanding you need to make your family work for you.
+If you are struggling with the effects of trauma in your home or in your school/classroom, I want this level of healing for you.
+I am passionate about providing the resources and understanding you need to make this all work for you.
 It's hard work.
 It's a journey of commitment and tenacity.
 Yet, it's what life is about - loving relationships.
 You aren't living unless you are emotionally attuned to both yourself and to those around you.

-I am committed to helping families and changing the false traditional interpretation of how to love and discipline children.
-There is a way to pull out of the depth of pain that resides in so many families (and perhaps your family).
+I am committed to helping families and schools change the false traditional interpretation of how to discipline children.
+We have to remove the fear.
+There is a much more loving way reach the depth of pain that resides in children impacted by trauma.
 I hope you'll join me on this journey to bring love back into a world that is living in too much fear and pain.
-Love never fails!

 I was the first born with my twin sister, Angie, on July 15th in Vero Beach, Florida.

 *Please note: the year above will update each year as to keep Heather's age at a perpetual 39 years old!